Generative-AI: The Top 12 Lawsuits

 Thaler sought review by the federal district court.
 Judge Howell affirmed the Copyright Office’s decision, writing that copyright law “has never stretched so far, however, as to protect works generated by new forms of technology operating absent any guiding human hand, as plaintiff urges here.
 Human authorship is a bedrock requirement of copyright.”

 The Court of Appeals affirmed the refusal of registration.
 Thaler petitioned for review by the United States Supreme Court.
-On March 2, 2026, the Court denied review, without comment.
+On March 2, 2026, the Supreme Court denied review, without comment.

 An argument that Thaler advanced in the petition for certiorari was bascially that because images output by a camera are protected by copyright (See Burrow-Giles Lithographic v.
 Sarony), images generated by a computer should be, too.

 The Copyright Office has since published guidance explaining that using AI as a tool in the creative process does not categorically rule out copyright protection.
 Rather, assessments must be made on a case-by-case basis about the nature and extent of human creativity that was contributed.
+I discuss the Copyright Office’s three Copyright and Artificial Intelligence reports in Generative AI: The Top 12 Lawsuits.

 The narrowest interpretation of the Supreme Court’s denial of certiorari is that it did not see a need to disturb the ruling that a machine cannot be an “author,” for purposes of copyright law.
 The facts of the case did not present an opportunity to opine on whether, and under what circumstances, a human can claim to be an author of an AI-assisted creation.